h2oai/tutorials/DriverlessAI/mli-level-1-tutorial/mli-level-1-tutorial.md

 (In  contrast, local feature importance describes how the combination of the learned model rules or parameters and an individual observation’s attributes affect a model’s prediction for that observation while taking nonlinearity and interactions into effect.)

 - Scope of Interpretability.
 (1) Random forest feature importance is a global interpretability measure.
-(2) Shapley and LOCO feature importance is a local interpretability measure, but can be aggregated to become global.
+(2) Shapley and LOCO feature importance is a local interpretability measure but can be aggregated to become global.

 - Appropriate Response Function Complexity.Random forest, Shapley, and LOCO feature importance can be used to explain tree-based response functions of nearly any complexity.